Diagrammatic representations of Generalized Temperley-Lieb algebras of affine type $\widetilde{B}$ and $\widetilde{D}$: Admissible diagrams of type

 \subsection{Length of an admissible diagram.}

 In this section we introduce a length function that will be a fundamental tool in the proof of the injectivity of our representation.
-In type $A$ and $\widetilde{A}$ the lengths of the diagrams are defined by counting the number of intersections between all the vertical lines $i+1/2$ in the standard box and the edges of the diagram, we can use the same idea here.
-To define an analogous length function, one has to count the intersections between the vertical lines and the edges in the {\em stretched configuration} of the diagram.
-The latter can be obtained by stretching, in a certain sense, the decorated edges to touch the left or the right wall of the box, according to condition (D1), as sketched in Figure~\ref{stretch}.
+In the diagram algebras of types $A$ and $\widetilde{A}$ the length of a diagram is defined by counting the number of intersections between all the vertical lines $i+1/2$ in the standard box and the edges of the diagram (see \cite[Lemma 3.3]{Green-general}, \cite[Definition 4.4.2]{FanGreen_Affine}).
+To define an analogous length function in type $\widetilde{D}$, for instance in the case of an ALT-diagram, one may count the intersections between such vertical lines and the edges of an isotopically equivalent diagram obtained by stretching the decorated edges to touch the left or the right wall of the box without crossing each other, as sketched in Figure~\ref{stretch}.
+For the P and PZZ-diagrams the geometric interpretation is more subtle.

-In this paper we do not give the precise definition of stretched representation, but we present an algebraic formulation of the length function that will be more convenient for the computations.
-Evidences of the equality between the two definitions of length will be done in Remark~\ref{rem:intersections}.
+The algebraic formulation of the length function that arises from this approach is the following.